Personal life of Mustafa Kemal Atatürk: Death and funeral

 Atatürk died at the Dolmabahçe Palace in Istanbul, on 10 November 1938, at 09:05 am, aged 57.
+According to the overlapping testimonies of Kılıç Ali and Hasan Rıza Soyak, who were with Atatürk at the time of his death, Atatürk's last words were the religious greeting, "aleykümesselâm" (Wa alaykumu s-salam).
 It is thought that he died of cirrhosis of the liver.
 Atatürk's funeral called forth both sorrow and pride in Turkey, and seventeen countries sent special representatives, while nine contributed with armed detachments to the cortège.

 In November 1953, Atatürk's remains were taken from the Ethnography Museum of Ankara by 138 young reserve officers in a procession that stretched for 2 mi including the president, the premier, every cabinet minister, every parliamentary deputy, every provincial governor and every foreign diplomat.

 One admiral guarded a velvet cushion which bore the Medal of Independence; the only decoration, among many others held, that Atatürk preferred to wear.
 The Father of the Turks finally came to rest at his mausoleum, the Anıtkabir.
 An official noted: "I was on active duty during his funeral, when I shed bitter tears at the finality of death.
 Today I am not sad, for 15 years have taught me that Atatürk will never die."

 His lifestyle had always been strenuous.
 Alcohol consumption during dinner discussions, smoking, long hours of hard work, very little sleep, and working on his projects and dreams had been his way of life.
 As the historian Will Durant had said, "men devoted to war, politics, and public life wear out fast, and all three had been the passion of Atatürk."